cchinchristopherj/Holiday-Travel/README.md

 Data
 =========================

-1. state_bounding_boxes.csv: Bounding box data for each of the fifty US states.
-Each tweet obtained via the Twitter API contains the latitude/longitude coordinates from which it was sent.
-This coordinate data is used in conjunction with the bounding box data from the state_bounding_boxes.csv file to determine the exact state the tweet originated from.
+1. us-states.json: GeoJSON data for the US states.
+A geoAlbersUSA projection and d3 path generator will be used to convert this GeoJSON data to SVG paths, and display a map of the US client-side.

+2. airports_lat_long.csv: Latitude and longitude coordinate data for all regional and major airports.
 - Due to there not being a publicly available .csv file of bounding boxes for all 50 US states, raw bounding box data was scraped from the Map & Geospatial Information Round Table [page](http://www.ala.org/rt/magirt/publicationsab/usa) on the American Library Association website and converted into a .csv file.
 Web scraping was achieved using the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python library, with code available in statebb_scraper.py.

-2. us-states.json: GeoJSON data for the US states.
-A geoAlbersUSA projection and d3 path generator will be used to convert this GeoJSON data to SVG paths, and display a map of the US client-side.
+3. routes_data.csv: Data for all regional and major routes that experienced a decrease in seat capacity between July 4 2018 and July 4 2019.
+-